 “For now, I will continue to have her at events such as this one,” replied Fury.
 “Beyond that, well, that is none of your concern Mr. Stark.”

 “Just do me one favor Fury,” growled Stark mildly as he turned towards the gathering group.
 “I'll keep her secret, but don't just use her like some tool in your workshop.
 She's a smart kid, even if she doesn't act like she is.
-I doubt manipulation works well against her and she'd probably turn around and blow the entire thing up in your face if you misstep.
+I doubt manipulation works well against her and she'd probably turn around and blow your plans sky high if you mess up.
 So for all our sakes, don't piss her off.”